By Tesfa-Alem Tekle

 January 3, 2014 (ADDIS ABABA) – Delegations from South Sudan government and its rebels are set to begin direct talks on Saturday as East African regional leaders struggle to end nearly a month of intense fighting in the world’s youngest nation.

-- Mabior Garang de Mabior, left, the son of late S. Sudanese leader John Garang, and member of the rebel negotiating team after his arrival with other delegates in Addis Ababa, on January 2, 2014.
-(AP /Elais Asmare)
+- Mabior Garang de Mabior (L), the son of late South Sudanese leader John Garang and member of the rebel negotiating team, arrives in the Ethiopian capital, Addis Ababa, with other delegates on 2 January 2014 (Photo: AP/Elais Asmare)

 On Friday, mediators from Inter-governmental Authority on Development (IGAD) held separate talks with representatives from the two warring parties, currently gathered for ceasefire talks in the Ethiopian capital, Addis Ababa.